-Please note all properties funded in FY18 through MF Bond and MF Direct Loan also received funding through the 9% or 4% HTC Programs.
+\Please note all properties funded in FY18 through MF Bond and MF Direct Loan also received funding through the 9% or 4% HTC Programs.
 Households served will only be listed in the 9% or 4% tax credit household columns in order to prevent double counting.

-TDHCA's housing programs allocated \$23,271,664 in Region 10 during FY 2018 and served 400 households.
-Homeowner programs received more funding than renter programs but renter programs served more households.
-LI households (>60%, <=80% AMFI) received the majority of funding but VLI households (>30%, <=60% AMFI) had the greatest number of households served.
+TDHCA's housing programs allocated \$22,449,496 in Region 10 during FY 2018 and served 393 households.
+Homeowner programs received more funding than renter programs, although renter programs served more households.
+LI households (>60%, <=80% AMFI) received the majority of funding, although the VLI households (>30%, <=60% AMFI) had the greatest number of households served.